madfish-solutions/quipuswap-farming/test.md

     - ✅ should transfer FA2 reward tokens as harvest fee to zero address (in case when user does not have referrer);
     - ✅ should calculate and transfer reward tokens as harvest fee with decimals (like 4.2%).

-12. `burn_xtz_rewards`:
+12. `burn_tez_rewards`:

-    - ✅ should fail if not admin is trying to burn XTZ rewards;
+    - ✅ should fail if not admin is trying to burn TEZ rewards;
     - ✅ should fail if farm not found;
     - ✅ should fail if not LP token is staked on the farm;
-    - ✅ should withdraw bakers rewards in XTZ from the QS pool, swap for QS GOV tokens and burn them.
+    - ✅ should withdraw bakers rewards in TEZ from the QS pool, swap for QS GOV tokens and burn them.

 13. `claim_farm_rewards`: